grafana/agent/docs/sources/flow/config-language/expressions/operators.md

 # Operators

-River uses a set of operators that most should be familiar with.
+River uses a common set of operators.
 All operations follow the standard [PEMDAS][] rule for operator precedence.

 ## Arithmetic operators